ESPresense/ESPresense.github.io/companion/configuration.md

 ## Room Measurement Guide

 Start at the **bottom-left corner** of your building/area - this serves as the **origin (0,0)**.
 All measurements are taken from this corner.
 When plotting, use either clockwise or counter-clockwise direction consistently.
-If you prefer you can start from any corner of your building, but you will need to remember to set the correcponding option in the map settings.
+If you prefer, you can start from any corner of your building, but you will need to remember to set the correcponding option in the map settings.

 ### Example measurements (clockwise, using north as an example orientation, 2 rooms in a 3m * 8m house):
+Note: All measurements are required to be in meters

 #### Room 1
 1. Start point(North East Corner): `(0,0)`